-Subsequent to the year ended December 31, 2022, the Company launched a wholly owned division called Prado to advertise to the over 13 years of age family market.
+During the year ended December 31, 2023, the Company launched a wholly owned division called Prado to advertise to the over 13 years of age family market.
 The Company has developed systems whereby our existing Kidsafe advertising will not be affected by Prado.